 Sarah N. Lum is a Ph.D. candidate in Chemistry at the University of Notre Dame, where she is developing bioanalytical systems utilizing capillary zone electrophoresis, particularly with forensic applications.
 Sarah says, “At an institution without a forensics department, the NIJ GRF has been vital to my doctoral research.
 It has allowed me to pursue an original idea in developing a technology for rape kit analysis as my full-time dissertation work.”
 She continues, “This award has opened the doors to a welcoming community of colleagues in academia, who have provided the collaborations necessary to carry out my project — along with encouragement, constructive feedback, and new perspectives on the field.
 Thanks to the holistic support from the NIJ GRF, I have been able to visit crime laboratories to gain vital feedback from analysts who have significantly influenced the optimization of my technology.”
 Learn more about Sarah’s GRF-STEM fellowship.

 Christy Mancuso (2014 Fellow) is a Ph.D. candidate in the Department of Biology at the University of Utah, Salt Lake City.
 Before beginning her doctoral program, Christy earned an M.S. in biomedical forensic sciences from the Boston University School of Medicine.
-Christy’s doctoral research focuses on the use of stable isotope analyses to reconstruct individuals’ region of origin and travel history, to aid investigators as they trace the movement of, for example, illegal immigrants and victims of human trafficking.
+Christy’s doctoral research focuses on the use of stable isotope analyses to reconstruct individuals’ region of origin and travel history, to aid investigators as they trace the movement of, for example, undocumented noncitizens and victims of human trafficking.
 “Receiving the GRF-STEM award from the National Institute of Justice has allowed me to take my doctoral research in a new direction.
 The award has given me the opportunity to ask questions related to human movement and identification and the financial ability to investigate those questions,” says Christy.
 Learn more about Christy’s GRF award.

 Carrie Mayes is pursuing her Ph.D. in Forensic Science at Sam Houston State University.
 She is researching molecular techniques for forensic body fluid identification and the application of these techniques on environmentally challenged samples.
 “The funding from the GRF allowed me to purchase reagents and consumables used for my project that were specialized and not usually carried in our lab,” says Carrie.
 “Through the NIJ GRF, I was afforded the opportunity to present my research at several conferences and engage with people from academia, industry, various levels of government, and consultants.
 These interactions helped me understand how these fields work together in the forensic community and my potential role in the future.”
 She notes, “My research has allowed me to contribute to the foundation of knowledge necessary for the forensic community to move forward with a confirmatory method for body fluid identification.”
 Learn more about Carrie’s GRF-STEM fellowship.